Nefti-sama/sphinx-docx/docs/source/customization.rst

 User defined styles
 ^^^^^^^^^^^^^^^^^^^

-In addition to above styles, you can define your original styles.
-These styles are applied to elements with the corresponding class name The mapping from class name to original style are defined by `docx_style_names` configuration.
+Besides the styles above, you can define your own.
+They are applied to elements carrying the matching class name.
+The mapping from class name to style name is the ``docx_style_names`` configuration.

 .. code-block:: python